Duluth, Minnesota: Infrastructure

-Highway 61 and parts of Highways 2 and 53 are segments of the Lake Superior Circle Tour route that follows Lake Superior through Minnesota, Ontario, Michigan, and Wisconsin.
+Public transportation

-The local bus system is run by the Duluth Transit Authority, which serves Duluth, Hermantown, Proctor and Superior, Wisconsin.
-The DTA runs a system of buses manufactured by Gillig, including new hybrids.
-Duluth is also served by Skyline Shuttle, with daily service to the Minneapolis-Saint Paul International Airport, and Jefferson Lines, with daily service to the Twin Cities.
+The local bus system is run by the Duluth Transit Authority (DTA), which serves Duluth, Hermantown, Proctor, Rice Lake, and Superior, Wisconsin.
+The DTA runs a system of buses manufactured by Gillig and Proterra, including new hybrids and battery electric busses.
+Duluth is also served by Skyline Shuttle, with daily service to the Minneapolis-Saint Paul International Airport; Jefferson Lines, with daily service to the Twin Cities; and Indian Trails, with service to Michigan's Upper Peninsula.

+Railways

 Duluth was connected to Minneapolis by the North Star passenger train from 1978 to 1985.
-A proposal to restore service between the Twin Cities and the Twin Ports, the Northern Lights Express, was first made in 2000 and detailed plans and environmental assessments have been completed, but the project has yet to be fully funded.
 The North Shore Scenic Railroad operated seasonal excursion trains on its line to Two Harbors.
 The former Duluth, Missabe and Iron Range Railway, now part of the Canadian National Railway, operates taconite-hauling trains in the area.
 Duluth is also served by the BNSF Railway, the Canadian Pacific Railway, and the Union Pacific Railroad.

+A proposal to restore service between the Twin Cities and the Twin Ports via the Northern Lights Express was first made in 2000.
+Detailed plans and environmental assessments have since been completed, but the project has yet to be fully funded.

+Air Transport

-Duluth International Airport serves the city and surrounding region with daily flights to Minneapolis and Chicago.
+Duluth International Airport (KDLH) serves the city and surrounding region with daily flights to Minneapolis and Chicago.
 Nearby municipal airports are Duluth Sky Harbor on Minnesota Point and the Richard I. Bong Airport in Superior.
 Both the Bong Airport and Bong Bridge are named for famed World War II pilot and highest-scoring American World War II air ace Major Richard Ira "Dick" Bong, a native of nearby Poplar, Wisconsin.